 - However, nerve root compression can lead to permanent nerve damage with sensory and motor deficit.

-- Disc lesions in the thoracic spine can lead either to nerve root irritation or to cord compression.
+- Spinal disc problems in the thoracic spine can lead either to nerve root irritation or to cord compression.

 - Thoracic spine lesions can present with symptoms similar to lumbar disc lesions.